Kaushikkadari/GTABlog/README.md

 iii) Bootstrap

-DOWNLOAD LINKS:
+--> The starting template, as well as the other basic templates were taken from the https://getbootstrap.com/docs/5.0/getting-started/introduction/ site.

-The download links on the site are obtained from the [RGmechanics](https://repack-mechanics.com/) site.
+--> The download links on the site are obtained from the [RGmechanics](https://repack-mechanics.com/) site.

-It is a website through which we may get PC games.
+--> It is a website through which we may get PC games.

-Images Used:
-images collected at random from Google
+--> images collected at random from Google.